aiplan4eu/unified-planning/docs/problem_representation.rst

      - At least one effect uses a fluent in the expression of a numeric assignment.
    * - TYPING
      - FLAT_TYPING
-     - The problem uses types, but no type inherits from another.
+     - The problem uses user-defined types, but no type inherits from another.
    * -
      - HIERARCHICAL_TYPING
-     - At least one type in the problem inherits from another type.
+     - At least one user-defined type in the problem inherits from another type.
    * - PARAMETERS
      - BOOL_FLUENT_PARAMETERS
      - At least one fluent has a parameter of boolean type.
    * -
      - BOUNDED_INT_FLUENT_PARAMETERS
      - At least one fluent has a parameter of bounded integer type.
+Note that unbounded ints are not allowed in fluent parameters).
    * -
      - BOOL_ACTION_PARAMETERS
      - At least one action has a parameter of boolean type.